TheSadError/AST/README.md

 # AST
 Azərbaycan Statistika Təşkilatı (Azerbaijan Statistics Team)

 You can plot a graph using AST quickly and easily .
 AST supports 3 languages yet.
-Azerbaijani | Turkish | English .
+Azerbaijanian | Turkish | English .
 You may ask :
 ```There is excel for graphs why we will use AST?```  .
 It is so easy to answear.
 There is many reasons to use AST.

 ```